 Scientific evidence to support the content and structure of the education component of a pulmonary rehabilitation program is limited.
 Survey data and expert opinion have been used to identify recommended educational topics.

-Based on results from a survey* of patients who had completed a pulmonary rehabilitation program, the most important educational topics (in order) were:
+Based on results from a survey* of patients who had completed a pulmonary rehabilitation program in Australia, the most important educational topics (in order) were:

 - The role and correct use of medications.